Home / Notice to Candidates / FAQ

-IELTS is co-owned by IDP: IELTS Australia, British Council and Cambridge English Language Assessment.
+IELTS is co-owned by IDP: IELTS Australia, British Council and Cambridge Assessment English.
 While IDP: IELTS Australia and British Council are responsible for hosting and implementing the test around the world, Cambridge English Language Assessment is in charge of designing and developing the questions for IELTS.

 - Why are there Academic and General Training modules in IELTS?

 There are two modules of IELTS to cater to test-takers with different needs.
 Academic is for people applying for higher education or professional registration in an English speaking environment, whereas General Training is for those who are going to English speaking countries for secondary education, work experience or training programs.

 - What is the test format for IELTS?
 How much time does it take to complete the test?

 The IELTS test assesses your English abilities in Listening (30 minutes), Reading (60 minutes), Writing (60 minutes) and Speaking (11-14 minutes).
 The whole test should be completed within 3 hours.
 Listening, Reading and Writing are tested back-to-back in one morning, while the Speaking test might be scheduled on the same day or a different date.

 - Where can I take IELTS?